City guide: our top addresses in Nice ☀️

 An ideal day in Nice

-Go to the unmissable park of Colline du Château.
-The castle has not existed for a long time, but you will have a breathtaking view from the top of a green hill.
-For the more adventurous, climb up a vertiginous staircase.
-For those who carry children and pushchairs around, don't worry, there is an elevator (for a fee)!
-At the top, enjoy games for the children, a small snack bar if you are thirsty (and only thirsty, the rest is to be avoided!) and above all an incredible view of the port of Nice.
+Head to the unmissable Colline du Château park.
+The castle has long since disappeared, but you'll enjoy a breathtaking view from the top of a lush green hill.
+For the brave, climb up via a vertiginous staircase.
+For those traveling with children and strollers, don't worry — there's a (paid) elevator!
+At the top, enjoy a children's playground, a small refreshment kiosk if you're thirsty (and only thirsty — the rest is best avoided!), and above all a stunning view over the port of Nice.

 Eating in Nice